KunyiE1/CoexistingModsIQ-master/README.md

 The installation time is about 1 minutes.

 ## Simple Manual for Getting Started
-The inpu of the program are:\
+The input of the program includes:
 - **var_mods.txt**: a text file with variable modification informations
 - **Spectrum data**: .msalign file ans .feature file
 - **ref_peptide.txt**: containing the sequences corresponding to the spectra, should be in the same directory as spectrum data files.